mcfletch/2daypython/heartclick.rst

         >>> x,y = direction

 Okay, so how do we actually get the rectangle to move?
-We ask the rectangle to "move" itself and store the new rectangle it creates as the rectangle where we will "blit" the heart.
+We ask the rectangle to "move" itself with its move method.

 .. literalinclude:: exercises/heartclick/game.py
     :language: python